 What is Digital Marketing?

 Promoting your product and Marketing through Digital channels is called digital marketing.
-It is not limited to internet but also include other channels like mobile phones and android devices, applications and much more.
+It is not limited to the internet but also includes other channels like mobile phones and android devices, applications, and much more.

 Technology has changed the consumer’s buying behavior and it is necessary for businesses to adjust accordingly.
-In today’s world a marketing strategy is incomplete and is more likely to fail if it is lacking in the digital marketing avenues.
-According to Marketing Charts an increase of 50% in digital marketing budget has been noticed since 2016.
+In today’s world, a marketing strategy is incomplete and is more likely to fail if it is lacking in digital marketing avenues.
+According to Marketing Charts, an increase of 50% in the digital marketing budget has been noticed since 2016.

 Significance through numbers